-Bringing in $150 billion industry per year, human trafficking is thriving.
-The sale of men, women, and children can be found in every country in the world.
-Despite the prevalence of the problem on a global scale and attempts to raise awareness, the industry appears to be growing.
+According to the International Labour Organization, human trafficking brings in $150 billion per year.
+The sale of human beings can be found in every country in the world.
+Despite the prevalence of the problem on a global scale and attempts to raise awareness, the industry continues to thrive due to factors like poverty, climate change, and conflict.
 Women and young girls are especially vulnerable, but all impoverished, desperate people are at risk.
-To learn more about what drives human trafficking and the people caught in the cycle at every level, here are five human trafficking books everybody should read:
+To learn more about what drives human trafficking and the people caught in the cycle at every level, here are 11 human trafficking books everybody should read:

 Author(s): Stephanie Hepburn and Rita Simon